Doped Holographic Superconductors in Gubser-Rocha model: The Superconducting Dome

 \section{The Superconducting Dome}

 In this section, we investigate the phase diagram in $\mathrm{x}$-$T$ plane in our model.
-At the critical temperature, the spontaneous breaking of $U(1)$ symmetry is dual to the condensation of scalar field $\chi$ in the bluk.
-And the superconducting instability corresponds to developing a non-trivial scalar $\chi$.
+At the critical temperature, the spontaneous breaking of $U(1)$ symmetry is dual to the condensation of scalar field $\chi$ in the bulk, and the superconducting instability corresponds to developing a non-trivial scalar $\chi$.
 In order to investigate whether the boundary system exhibits a superconducting phase, we study the instability of the scalar hair around the normal phase of the dual bulk system.
-We solve the linearized equation of motion about $\chi$ in the background of \eqref{eq2}.
-The phase transition is related to the formation of scalar hair around the normal phase.
+We solve the linearized equation of motion about $\chi$ in the background of \eqref{eq2} to determine the superconducting phase of the boundary system.
+Here, we assume that the phase transition is second order for simplicity, so we regard the onset of the charged scalar instability as phase transition point. \footnote{ More precisely, we have to study the nonlinear condensation to see whether the phase transition is the second order.
+However, holographic models without nonlinear potential term exhibit the second order phase transition usually.
+If the transition is a first order, the instability edge we investigate here does not agree with the phase transition points, but rather the edge of the metastable region of the normal phase. } The phase transition is related to the formation of scalar hair around the normal phase.
 When the temperature is below the critical temperature $T_c$, the system becomes unstable and the scalar hair begins to develop.
 In the vicinity of the temperature at which the system developes non-trivial scalar hair of $\chi$, the value of $\chi$ should be small so we can consider it as a perturbation.
 Then we solve the linear motion equation \eqref{eq32} of the scalar field $\chi$ in the normal phase background without taking backreaction into consideration.
-By making a coordinate transformation of the metric form \eqref{eq2} i.e. $u = 1/r$, \eqref{eq32} yields
+By making a coordinate transformation of the metric form \eqref{eq2} i.e., $u = 1/r$, \eqref{eq32} yields

 where ‘prime' stands for $\partial_u$.
 To solve the equation \eqref{eq36}, we need to impose appropriate boundary conditions.
 In the IR limit, near the horizon, we impose the regular condition for the scalar field, it can be expressed as